-are looking to buy."
-From July the scheme will be available to any two eligible borrowers, beyond spouse or de facto partners, and to non-first home buyers who have not owned property in the past IO years.
-The federal government has made 35,000 places available per year across the HGS with support for buyers with deposits of a silture as five per cent, while the 5000 Family Home Guarantees allow single parents with dependants to purchase with as little as a two per cent deposit.
+From July the scheme will be From July the scheme will be available to any two eligible borrowers, beyond spouse or de facto partners, and to non-first home buyers who have not owned property in the past 10 years.
+The federal government has made 35,000 places available per year across the HGS with support for buyers with deposits of as little as five per cent, while the 5000 Family Home Guarantees allow single parents with Guarantees allow single parents with dependants to purchase with as little as a two per cent deposit.
 "The RFHBG and the intended changes to scheme eligibility recognise there's opportunity to reconsider the way we approach home ownership and encourage more aspiring